How to Find the Best WiFi Channel

 The good news is that learning how to find the best WiFi channel is easy and takes just a few minutes.
 As long as you equip yourself with a capable WiFi channel scanner, you should be able to find the best channel for 2.4 GHz and 5 GHz WiFi in no time.

-As you may know, most WiFi devices in use today broadcast information on the 2.4 GHz and 5 GHz bands.
+As you may know, most WiFi devices in use today broadcast information on the 2.4 GHz, 5 GHz bands and, with the advent of newer technologies, the 6 GHz bands.

 WiFi channels waves